Executor Plugins

 - The manager is responsible for:

-- Initial connectivity verification
+- Background initial connectivity verification

 - Dynamic entry refresh